-For obvious reasons, Liza Sabater's article about Spain banning models from the runway for being too thin, really caught my eye.
-This February, we polled the audiences at New York Fashion Week on the same issue and here's what we found:
+We’re taking a break from vegan fashion and clothing brands for this thought piece on Liza Sabater’s article about Spain banning models from the runway for being too thin.
+This February, we polled the audiences at New York Fashion Week on the same issue and here’s what we found:

 SHOULD THE HEALTH AND WEIGHT OF FASHION MODELS BE REGULATED?